 Land disturbance for this project will be limited to trenching activities and directional drilling work will be located within public roadway and railroad ROWs to facilitate the cable installation.
 Existing site drainage patterns will be maintained.
 Construction and temporary stabilization of each site will be sequenced to avoid disturbing 5 acres or more at one time within one watershed.
 Land disturbance will be limited to the areas of each segment of trench and directional drilling work such that initiation of within any one place will be contingent on the completion and stabilization of a previous land disturbance.
-The cable installation will be phased such that no more than five acres will be disturbed at one time within one individual watershed.
 It is assumed that multiple crews will be performing installation across the limit of the project.
 Due to the linear nature of the project, sections of the disturbed areas will be stabilized as the cable installation work progresses along the alignment.
 As such a 5-acre waiver for disturbance will not be required.